-198 Royal Commission of Inquiry into Abuse in Care, He Purapura Ora, he Māra Tipu: From Redress to Puretumu Torowhānui, Volume 1 (2021, page 197).
+198 Royal Commission of Inquiry into Abuse in Care, He Purapura Ora, he Māra Tipu: From redress to Puretumu Torowhānui, Volume 1 (2021, page 197).

-199 Transcript of evidence of Gerald Walker at the Inquiry's from the Faith-based Redress Hearing Phase II (Royal Commission of Inquiry into Abuse in Care, 15 March 2021, page 20).
+199 Transcript of evidence of Gerald Walker from the Faith-based Redress Hearing Phase II (Royal Commission of Inquiry into Abuse in Care, 15 March 2021, page 20).

-200 Transcript of evidence of Howard Temple at the Inquiry's Faith-based Institutional Response Hearing (Royal Commission of Inquiry into Abuse in Care, 13 October 2022, page 77).
+200 Transcript of evidence of Howard Temple at the Inquiry's Faith-based Institutions Response Hearing (Royal Commission of Inquiry into Abuse in Care, 13 October 2022, page 77).

-201 Transcript of evidence of Howard Temple at the Inquiry's Faith-based Institutional Response Hearing (Royal Commission of Inquiry into Abuse in Care, 13 October 2022, pages 98-99).
+201 Transcript of evidence of Howard Temple at the Inquiry's Faith-based Institutions Response Hearing (Royal Commission of Inquiry into Abuse in Care, 13 October 2022, pages 98-99).